 Erected facing the sea, it is highly similar to the small eastern castles which were being built in the same period in Syria: an enclosure flanked by round towers, a square courtyard surrounded by cells for provisions and for travellers passing through; and on the upper floor, the cells for the ascetics and a hall of prayer.
 The latter, strikingly sober, is the oldest in Africa that remains in its original form.

 As for the watchtower, this tall cylindrical tower similar to the Abbasid minarets, made it possible to communicate using light signals with the long chain of ribats that were found all along the African coast.
 Thanks to them, according to historical records, a message could be sent from Alexandria to Ceuta in a single night.

-The former, remarkably well preserved, were built entirely from dressed stone.
-The second, resembling a Roman lighthouse and built upon a hill, took the lead from the Ribat tower, 50 metres shorter.
+The Khalef tower, resembling a Roman lighthouse and built upon a hill, took the lead from the Ribat watchtower, towering 50 metres above it.
 Integrated into a fortress, the Kasbah, built in the following centuries, it dominates the whole medina.
 Recently, the superb archaeological museum of the city was moved beneath its courtyard.

 As for the Great Mosque, it has a surprisingly military appearance.
 Neighbour to the arsenal, it was a veritable fortress as well as a place of worship with its crenellated walls, its large corner towers that could accommodate war machines.
 One of these, topped with a dome, served as a minaret – as the mosque is devoid of them.

 Inside, again the austerity is striking.
 The hall of prayer, all in dressed stone, is of a great simplicity, punctuated by short but massive pillars holding up large horseshoe arches.